-Both end-points have 1 as their weight, the TFM will chose the endpoint randomly but there could be other choices:
+Both end-points have 1 as their weight, the TFM will choose the endpoint randomly but there could be other choices:

-Traffic Manager is one of those under stimated services which provides a great value on a global scale.
+Traffic Manager is one of those underestimated services which provides a great value on a global scale.
 Worth having a look.